MJ’s Shea goes for repeat in state pole vault

 Also, three Watertown tennis players, coming from a community which didn’t have a court until the new high school opened in 2014, will compete in the state meet at Adams Tennis Complex at Old Fort Park.

 The Tigerette girls’ doubles team of sophomore Kassidy Parisher and junior Tawny Ashworth will take on L&N STEM freshman Abbey Lee and senior Armani Hall at 9 a.m. while Purple Tiger senior Brian Putnam will battle Merrol Hyde eighth-grader Grant Koch in boys’ singles.
-Both will be played during Tuesday’s 9 a.m. session.
+Both will be played during Thursday’s 9 a.m. session.

 Meanwhile across town at Middle Tennessee State, Watertown will be busy in the Small class track and field at Dean Hayes Stadium.
 In the 9 a.m. session, Alhinya Pinkston will compete in the girls’ shot put while Rayquan Verge runs in the boys’ triple jump.
 Junior Abby Groce will compete in the girls’ triple jump at 11.